ahmetaa/fast-dnn/README.md

 between -1 and 1 (Actually a Gaussian curve with small variance), and sigmoid activation values are always between 0 and 1.
 Then, using a special SIMD operation, 16 signed integers are multiplied with 16 unsigned integers and results are summed nicely with a couple of SIMD instructions.
 There are some exceptions and caveats but long story short, this reduces the time required for processing 1 second of speech to around 0.25-0.3 seconds.
-Which is acceptable even for the runtime systems.
+Which is acceptable even for the online systems.
 For details, please refer to the paper.

 ## Actual Speed
 In general, this network is about a magnitude of order faster than a naive C++/Java implementation.
 According to my tests, it is about 2 times faster than networks that uses BLAS (Via JBlas).
 Speed difference is lower when compared to C++ Blas, [it is around %25-30 faster] (https://plus.google.com/+AhmetAAkın/posts/RQwqZh9GyPg).
 When using Java API, it may take a small hit because of the JNI.
 This library allows usage of very large DNNs (such as 7 2048 node hidden layers and 8000 output nodes).
 But for small networks, speed difference may not be significant.